 Regular non‐encrypted internet email may not be secure and should not be used as a method to communicate sensitive information.
 If you are uncertain about the security of an email or the confidentiality of any message, you can contact our Electronic Banking Department by phone at 1.800.350.3557, by mail at Pacific Western Bank – Electronic Banking, PO Box 131207, Carlsbad, CA 92013‐1207, or by visiting your branch of account.
 Please use the Find A Location feature on our website home page for information on our branch offices.

 Best Practices to Mitigate Phishing Scams

 An increasingly prevalent scam currently being employed by unscrupulous individuals is phishing.
-Phishing is a high‐tech scam that uses spam or pop‐up messages in an attempt to deceive you into disclosing your credit card numbers, bank account information, social security number, passwords, and/or other sensitive information.
+Phishing is a high‐tech scam that uses unsolicited email (also known as spam) or pop‐up messages in an attempt to deceive you into disclosing your credit card numbers, bank account information, social security number, passwords, and/or other sensitive information.
 Spoofing is one person or program pretending to be something it’s not on the internet, usually via an email or website.

 The sophistication of phishing and spoofing scams sent out to consumers continues to dramatically increase.
 While online banking is widely considered to be as safe as or safer than in‐branch or ATM banking, as a general rule, you should be careful about giving out your personal financial information over the internet.
 Remember, Pacific Western Bank will never request your personal information via email or text.